edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesModbusdatatypeconversion.md

 A Write command is executed as follows:

-1. The Device Service cast the requested FLOAT32 value to an integer value
+1. The device service cast the requested FLOAT32 value to an integer value
 2. The integer value is converted to binary data
-3. The Device Service executes the Write command
+3. The device service executes the Write command

 ![Modbus Write Command](ModbusWriteConversion.png)